-A few months later, I drove out to ride with Staci for the first time.
+A few months later, I drove out to ride with Staci for the first time through the Shenandoah Valley.
 “Just show up with a saddle and smile,” she had texted me.
 So I did.
 I figured on the drive home, I’d know whether or not I’d be willing to make the drive again.

 I was.
 In the months since, I’ve raced back over that mountain to ride on Saturday mornings more times than I can count.
 I’ve even spent the night out there to get in an early ride.
 It’s confirmed: I’m cheating on my horse.

 Out there, Staci and I have cantered up hills strewn with wildflowers, paused to watch a nest of baby bald eagles through our horses’ ears, trotted the leafy banks of the Shenandoah River through beds of Virginia bluebells and watched a young red-shouldered hawk fledge.